-Amtech Systems Inc. (ASYS US) surged 10 percent to $19.
-The maker of products for manufacturing computer chips and solar cells reported fourth-quarter earnings of 58 cents a share, beating the 33-cent estimate of Merriman Curhan Ford & Co.
+Amtech Systems Inc. (ASYS) surged 7 percent to $18.49, the highest price since Nov.
+4. The maker of products for manufacturing computer chips and solar cells reported fourth-quarter earnings of 58 cents a share, beating the 33-cent estimate of Merriman Curhan Ford & Co.

 Rino International Corp.
-(RINO US) slid 8.3 percent to $10.10.
+(RINO) slid 31 percent, the most since October 2008, to $7.55.
 The provider of water treatment systems for steelmakers lowered its full-year sales forecast to less than the average analyst estimate.
 The company also reported third-quarter earnings that missed estimates.